garethflowers/psl/docs/index.md

 # Abstract

 Percolation theory has been used by mathematicians and physicists for over forty years to describe the effects of disordered mediums.
 The analysis of these mediums will undoubtedly require a great deal of knowledge in the mathematical field of probabilities and algorithm.
 The generation of a lattice capable of simulating a physical situation can be, at the best of times, tedious and time consuming.

 The generation of a computer simulation that will visually express and imitate the effects of percolation on a given situation has previously been explored, but in little detail.
 This project aims to construct a simulation package that will create, analyse and visually explore a square lattice using percolation theory.
-Stages of design and implementation will be detailed, and the success of the product will be evaluated.</p>
+Stages of design and implementation will be detailed, and the success of the product will be evaluated.

 # Acknowledgements

 There are numerous people that I would like to thank for their continued support throughout my time at university and especially throughout my final year.

 Fist and foremost I would like to express how grateful I am to Louise Richards, who with her extensive knowledge has guided me through this dissertation on percolation theory.
 Her help made me determined to persevere through the difficult stretches of this dissertation.

 I would also like to thank my mum and dad for their support of my schooling and their commitment to help me succeed.
 Their constant enthusiasm, encouragement and motivation has made a huge difference in the final outcome of this dissertation.

 A very big thank you also goes to my girlfriend who has been there throughout, with her constant devotion and commitment.
 Her understanding towards my heavy work load will always be appreciated.

 # Table of Contents

 # Table of Figures

 -   <a href="#figure1">Figure 1, a square lattice before percolation</a>
 -   <a href="#figure2">Figure 2, a square lattice after percolation</a>
 -   <a href="#figure3">Figure 3, Site percolation</a>
 -   <a href="#figure4">Figure 4, Bond percolation</a>
 -   <a href="#figure5">Figure 5, a sample of regular lattices.</a>
 -   <a href="#figure6">Figure 6, Linear Cluster.</a>
 -   <a href="#figure7">Figure 7, Hyper-branched Cluster.</a>
 -   <a href="#figure8">Figure 8, Dendrimer Cluster.</a>
 -   <a href="#figure9">Figure 9, 2D percolation simulation</a>
 -   <a href="#figure10">Figure 10, 2D percolation simulation</a>
 -   <a href="#figure11">Figure 11, Waterfall Model</a>
-- <a href="#figure12">Figure 12, JBuilders syntax colouring and error reporting</a>
+-   <a href="#figure12">Figure 12, JBuilders syntax colouring and error
+    reporting</a>
 -   <a href="#figure13">Figure 13, Simple class diagram</a>
 -   <a href="#figure14">Figure 14, Hierarchical Task Analysis for building a lattice</a>
 -   <a href="#figure15">Figure 15, Interface structure chart</a>
 -   <a href="#figure16">Figure 16, Generated lattice (size 30 by 30)</a>
 -   <a href="#figure17">Figure 17, Output of results</a>
 -   <a href="#figure18">Figure 18, Graph view of the simulation</a>
 -   <a href="#figure19">Figure 19, the simulations 2D View</a>
 -   <a href="#figure20">Figure 20, the simulations 3D view of a cluster</a>
 -   <a href="#figure21">Figure 21, diagram of a virtual universe</a>
 -   <a href="#figure22">Figure 22, a sample lattice and its results</a>
 -   <a href="#figure23">Figure 23, Simulation performance times</a>

 # Introduction

 As more research is being done, the need for a computer simulation that demonstrates the effects of percolation theory is growing.
 Percolation theory is being implemented in increasingly more complex situations that require an increased amount of computation.

 This project will attempt to outline the construction of a simulation that may be used by researches in the area of percolation theory.
 Focus will be given to the design and construction of a square lattice (both in 2 and 3-dimensional forms) that can be used to create a series of randomly formed clusters, by the implementation of percolation theory.
 The stages of analysis and design will be carried out to come up with an appropriate solution of conveying a broad range of data associated with the lattice and its clusters.

 Attempts will be made to create a graphical user interface that will enable a user to generate a series of lattices of different sizes, from which results can be processed.

 The creation of a visual display of the lattice and cluster will also be tried.

 # Context (Literature Review)